boderg/your-weather/README.md

 - Your Weather is especially handy for those who travel and wish to know what the weather is like were they are travelling to.
 - Your Weather displays the time and date of the area in which your weather search is for.
 - Your Weather has a toggle to display the weather in either Celcius or Fahrenheit along with wind speed in Meters per Second or Miles per Hour.
+- Your weather has a range of weather details displayed for those that want a little more information than just the temperature and weather description.
 - Your Weather is a weather app for everyone.

 ## Mockup Screenshots